andrewharmellaw/andrewharmellaw.github.com/index-orgs.md

 My interest was initially piqued by Bruce Eckel's [Reinventing Business](http://www.reinventing-business.com/), then subsequently via experiences running large consulting teams, and experimenting with trust organisation models.

-These days organisationsand how they (dis)function comes up more and more frequently.
+These days organisations and how they (dis)function comes up more and more frequently.

 As I learn, try and make sense of everything, and (hopefully) contribute to making things better, I'll post here.
+I'm also keeping [my ideas/reading list/notes/puzzles on a separate page](orgs-notepad.html).

 ## Posts